PHYS3888/Tutorial_Criticality/README.md

 While paper might appear to be a boring system, we will see that it actually resembles the same types of microscopic random spatial processes we've been studying in lectures, that give rise to characteristic scale-free statistics at the macroscopic scale.

-FYI, here is an example physics paper on the topic, titled ['Acoustic emission from crumpling paper'](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.54.278).
+In case you're interested, here is a physics paper on the topic: ['Acoustic emission from crumpling paper'](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.54.278) _Phys.
+Rev. E_ (1996).

 ### Why does paper crackle?